codurance/site/_posts/2017-04-03-learning-specification-by-example-from-gojko-adzic.md

 ---
 I recently completed my <a href="https://codurance.com/careers/">Apprentice-craftsmen Programme</a> at Codurance and as part of my graduation, I wanted to take a training course on something that had been on my ‘to do’ list for far too long!
 Skills Matter were hosting <a href="https://skillsmatter.com/courses/559-gojko-adzic-specification-by-example">Gojko Adzic’s “Specification by Example: From User Stories to Acceptance Test"</a> training course … taught by Gojko himself!
-It’s not every day that you get to meet Gojko - which is why I spent the best part of two weeks, prior to attending, reading and internalising two of his books: <a href="https://gojko.net/books/bridging-the-communication-gap/">“Bridging the Communication Gap”</a> and <a href="https://gojko.net/books/specification-by-example/">“Specification by Examples.
+It’s not every day that you get to meet Gojko - which is why I spent the best part of two weeks, prior to attending, reading and internalising two of his books: <a href="https://gojko.net/books/bridging-the-communication-gap/">“Bridging the Communication Gap”</a> and <a href="https://gojko.net/books/specification-by-example/">“Specification by Example.
 How successful teams deliver the right Software”</a>.
 This helped me to not only make sure that I got the most out of the course (i.e. what questions to ask) but also to set some goals for the 2-days.
 After giving this some thought, these ended up being:

 * Put the theory into practice with the hands-on exercises.